org-cloudbees-dragan/traditional-ha/README.md

   * If you don't have an SSH key, run `ssh-keygen -t rsa -f ~/.ssh/id_rsa` to create one
   * The key is required for the agent we want to connect to the HA/HS Controller in this demo
   * If you have your key already under another path or name, adjust it in the [env.sh](env.sh) configuration file
 * Optional: Add a CloudBees Wildcard License to avoid license screen.
-If you dont add a license now, you can request a trial license later in the Operations center welcome screen
+If you dont add a license now, you can request a trial license later in the Operations Center welcome screen
   * Add a CloudBees Wildcard licence key to this files.
 CasC will read this files and apply the license during startup
   * see
     * [secter/cb-wildcard-license.cert](secter/cb-wildcard-license.cert)
     * [secrets/cb-wildcard-license.key](secrets/cb-wildcard-license.key)
 * Run `up.sh`
   * The related containers will start now.
 The essential configuration are already setup using Configuration as Code
-  * You will get redirected to you browser to the Operations center when all container are up and running.
+  * You will get redirected to you browser to the Operations Center when all container are up and running.
 This might take some minutes
-* Browser access to the Operations center
+* Browser access to the Operations Center
   * Option1: Use a Browser in a box: Follow these instructions [Join the containerized browser in a Box](#Option1_Join_the_containerized_browser_in_a_Box)
     * This option doesn't require changes on your host in `/etc/hosts`
   * Option2: Use your Browser on your Machine: Follow these instructions [Use your Firefox/Chrome on your docker host](#Option2_Use_your_browser_on_your_docker_host)